uriannrima/next-nest-induction/README.md

 So let's get rid of the boilerplate first.

-## Removing Boilerplate" or "Using React-Query"
+## Using `react-query` (or removing boilerplate):

 First, lets add [react-query](https://react-query-v3.tanstack.com/) to our frontend project:

 `yarn add react-query`

-`react-query` have strategies to fetch, cache, update, mutate, etc any information that we see necessary to fetch from the `backend`, it will help us out to manage inbetween states (loading, error, etc), share results between components to avoid refetching.
+`react-query` have strategies to fetch, cache, update, mutate, etc, any information that we see necessary to get from the `backend`, it will help us out to manage in between states (loading, error, etc), share results between components to avoid refetching, just to name a few of its tools.

 After we've installed it, let us change our `Products` component to use it: